-How recounts work in Wisconsin, Georgia and other key states
+How recounts work in Georgia, Wisconsin and other key states

 Wisconsin

-Under state law, a recount is automatically conducted at the state’s expense when the margin separating two candidates is less than 0.25 percent.
-Additionally, a candidate can request a recount if the margin is less than 1 percent, as long as the campaign agrees to pay for it.
+Under state law, a candidate can request a recount if the margin is less than 1 percent.
 The request must be made no later than 5 p.m. on the first business day after the state has received final results from the state’s counties.

-News organizations called the race for Biden late Wednesday.
+News organizations called the Wisconsin race for Biden late Wednesday.